 Asymmetric Information and Recruitment Policy

 Using Twitter, Facebook and LinkedIn I’ve been encouraging the public to ask why job adverts don’t disclose pay information.
-It’s strange that as a society we appear to accept this lack of transparency even though, globally, there is burgeoning income inequality and unfair labor practice.
+It’s strange that as a society we appear to accept this lack of transparency even though, globally, there is growing income inequality and unfair labor practice.

 Is withholding pay information fair?
 Who will you ask?